StefanScherer/windows-docker-workshop/docs/Slides.md

 - The whole workshop is hands-on

-- We will see Docker 17.03.0 in action
+- We will see Docker EE 17.03.0 in action

 - You are invited to reproduce all the demos